 For a limited number of industries, we believe that even best practices are inadequate to address intractable environmental issues.
 We therefore exclude these industries from our fund portfolios entirely.
-For example, we exclude substantial owners of nuclear power plants due to concerns over safety and radioactive waste storage, and we exclude companies that are owners and producers of oil or natural gas reserves and are included in the Integrated Oil & Gas or Oil & Gas Exploration & Production Industries as defined by the Global Industry Classification System (GICS), as well as companies significantly involved in coal mining due to financial, environmental and moral concerns associated with fossil fuels' contribution to climate change.
+For example, we exclude substantial owners of active nuclear power plants due to concerns over safety and radioactive waste storage, and we exclude companies that are substantial owners and producers of oil or natural gas reserves and are included in the Integrated Oil & Gas or Oil & Gas Exploration & Production Industries as defined by the Global Industry Classification System (GICS), as well as companies significantly involved in coal mining due to financial, environmental and moral concerns associated with fossil fuels' contribution to climate change.
 We also avoid investment in major producers of synthetic pesticides and agricultural chemicals.

 Beyond applying environmental standards to our investment process, we also seek to help bring about changes in corporate practice by communicating our environmental concerns to the companies that we own by consistently voting for shareholder proposals addressing environmental issues, and by filing shareholder proposals and entering into direct dialogue with corporations on matters of concern.

 Over the years we have filed shareholder proposals on an array of environmental issues, including climate change, sustainable forestry, toxic chemicals use, and environmental justice.
-We also weigh in on public policy matters affecting the environment when appropriate and are active in several coalitions of concerned investors and environmental organizations, including Ceres, the Investor Environmental Health Network, the Carbon Disclosure Project, and others.
+We also weigh in on public policy matters affecting the environment when appropriate and are active in several coalitions of concerned investors and environmental organizations, including Ceres, the Investor Environmental Health Network, the CDP, and others.
 We frequently collaborate with environmental organizations in these efforts.